Curt Wittje

-Curt Wittje, sometimes noted as Kurt Wittje (October 2, 1894, in Wandsbek- March 16, 1947) was a Nazi politician and SS-Gruppenführer.
-He was a member of the Reichstag and from 1934 to 1935 head of the SS-Hauptamts police office.
+Curt Wittje, sometimes noted as Kurt Wittje (October 2, 1894, – March 16, 1947) was a Nazi politician and SS-Gruppenführer.
+He was a member of the Reichstag and from 1934 to 1935 head of the SS Main Office.

 World War I

-Wittjes father Robert was a secret government councilor and from 1903 to 1919 mayor of Detmold.
-He joined an artillery regiment in Magdeburg as a Fahnenjunker rank and received his officer license as a Leutnant in June 1914.
-He took part in the World War I as a battery officer, was trained as a general staff officer and was promoted to first lieutenant in September 1917.
+Wittje was born in Wandsbek.
+His father Robert was a Geheimer Regierungsrat and, from 1903 to 1919, mayor of Detmold.
+Wittje joined an artillery regiment in Magdeburg as a Fahnenjunker rank and received his officer license as a Leutnant in June 1914.
+He took part in World War I as a battery officer, was trained as a general staff officer and was promoted to Oberleutnant in September 1917.
 As the war was nearing an end he was seriously wounded, and he was taken prisoner in Belgium in November 1918.
 He escaped and fled to Germany in March 1919.
-In October 1920 he served as a regimental adjutant in Allenstein; in June 1925 he was promoted to captain.
+In October 1920 he served as a regimental adjutant in Allenstein; in June 1925 he was promoted to Hauptmann.
 In 1922 he married the 22-year-old daughter of a judicial councilor Irene Skowronski, they had two daughters.

 On November 23, 1928, investigations were initiated against Wittje, claiming he sexually molested male subordinates.
 The Senior Public Prosecutor in Olsztyn closed the investigation, stating that there was a "lack of any abnormal disposition" and attributed the incidents to "senseless drunkenness".
-Wittje's superiors in the Reichswehr Army expelled him on May 1, 1929.
+Wittje's superiors in the Reichswehr expelled him on May 1, 1929.
 His was given pension entitlements and given the right to wear his uniform on public holidays.
 From 1929 to April 1933, Wittje found work as head of personnel at the IREKS AG malt house in Kulmbach, where Franz Breithaupt also worked and who later became head of the main SS court office.

 World War II

 On June 1, 1930, Wittje joined the Nazi Party (membership number 256.189) and on March 1, 1931, he became a member of the SS-Schutzstaffel (SS number 5,870).
 He became a promoter of the Nazi Party in the Upper Franconia district.
-On April 24, 1932, Wittje entered the Bavarian state parliament for the Nazi Party.
-He resigned the state parliament after he was elected to the Reichstag for Baden on March 5, 1933, till April 1938.
+On April 24, 1932, Wittje entered the Landtag of Bavaria (state parliament) for the Nazi Party.
+He resigned from the state parliament after he was elected to the Reichstag for electoral constituency 32 (Baden) on March 5, 1933, till April 1938.